 Made up of colorful word-meanings, sentences transmit their meaning 'in a flash', just like mosaics do.
-The only difference between sentences and mosaics is that we see the meaning of images with our eyes, while we 'see' the meaning of sentences (the 'word mosaics') with our ears.
+The only difference between sentences and mosaics is that we see the meaning of images through our sense of sight, while we 'see' the meaning of sentences (the 'word mosaics') through our sense of hearing.
 Because our physical senses perceive all things first as a whole, we 'sense' word mosaics (sentences) just as we see visual images, as a whole (Re: Sutras 2.4 - 2.5).